 - Residenz (Above)

-With the introduction of the single Eurozone currency and the Schengen zone, traveling to Austria from Germany is as easy as jumping on a train.
+Traveling to Austria from Germany is as easy as jumping on a train.
 There’s not even any clear signage that you’ve left one country and entered the other.
 At least not from Munich to Salzburg.
 The cities are so close that a visit to Salzburg is a must, what with its classic architecture, narrow pedestrian streets filled with shops and cafes, and plenty of Sound of Music sights for the initiated.
 Be sure to grab a Mozartkugel candy and a slice of Sacher Torte at the Hotel Sacher.
 Or enjoy a more casual break at Cafe Tomaselli.